chungyc/site-blog/site/posts/2025/04/politics-investigations.markdown

 even for extremely serious crimes that should be investigated.
 They are less hesitant to do so for political allies.

-Republicans criminally investigate political oppenents too much, even for things that have not happened and were completely made up.
+Republicans criminally investigate political opponents too much, even for things that have not happened and were completely made up.
 They have to be dragged kicking and screaming to do so for political allies, if they do so at all.